djwrisley/RLAC/_pages/materialsS24.md

-There are two required books in this course.
-First, an [e-book](https://bobcat.library.nyu.edu/permalink/f/ho3qdd/nyu_aleph008285939).
-Second, a traditional book for this course, the course site will have links to e-book excerpts or other open, online materials and tutorials of interest.
-There will be a few copies of the required book for purchase at the bookstore if you prefer.
+There is required books in this course.
+It is an [e-book](https://bobcat.library.nyu.edu/permalink/f/ho3qdd/nyu_aleph008285939).
+In addition to this ebook, the course site will have links to e-book excerpts or other open, online materials and tutorials of interest.

 There will be installation of some software and/or signups in online platforms in order to complete the exercises for the hands-on labs.
 Students will be provided with tutorials for such installation.

 **Required e-book:**